matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 ### Unpack

 The file should be unarchived to allow processing, with something like `bzip2 -dk changesets-latest.osm.bz2`.

+Unpacking requires 34 GB, as of early 2020.

 ### Optional using just latest data